Houston Assault Lawyer

 If you have been involved in an incident like any of those described above, your intentions may have been misunderstood or the person involved may be falsely accusing you of something you did not do.
 In either case, legal representation may be the needed course of action to protect yourself.
 Whatever the case, being accused of assault can be a nightmare.

 In the state of Texas, many different categories of assault exist, each with a unique set of consequences for the person accused.
 This can be unsettling, to say the least, when a person is trying to understand what he or she is up against.
 You need knowledgeable legal representation to help you navigate the complex legal challenges before you; Houston defense attorney Paul Darrow is here to help.

 Paul’s experience as a former prosecutor brings a wealth of experience to his practice as a criminal defense attorney and gives him the advantage when it comes to achieving the best results for his clients.
-When it comes to defending those who are facing the serious consequences of a criminal charge conviction, he is the best one to have on your defense team.
-If you are facing charges of assault, make sure you have the best defense team available.
-Contact the law office of Paul Darrow today at (713) 641-5300.
+When it comes to defending those who are facing the serious consequences of a criminal charge conviction, he will fight for you!
+If you are facing charges of assault, make sure you have a defense team that will work hard for you!
+Contact the Darrow Law Firm, P.C. today at (713) 641-5300.